brendaferrari/PepToCodes/README.md

     * Use the file [smiles.txt](resources/smiles.txt) as example on how to format input data

 * Asteriscs in your code answer means the software could not recognize the input.
-Please, keep in mind that this software only recognizes [20 aminoacids](resources/codes.csv) for now.
+Please, keep in mind that this software only recognizes [20 aminoacids](resources/codes.csv) for now (canonical and isomeric).
 We are working on implementing a bigger database.

 ## Authorship